Tamman’s SXSW 2023 Experience

 Our biggest takeaway was that the population decline will be the biggest challenge to the workforce.
 This translates into our workforce aging rapidly, so companies will HAVE to make tools and workflows more accessible to the entire population that needs those accommodations.

-- Highlighted the aging population reality
+- Highlighted the aging population reality.

-- The number of Americans ages 65 and older will more than double over the next 40 years, reaching 80 million in 2040.
-The number of adults ages 85 and older, who most often need help with basic personal care, will nearly quadruple between 2000 and 2040.
+- The number of adults ages 85 and older, who most often need help with basic personal care, will nearly quadruple between 2000 and 2040.

 - By bridging this gap, large and small employers will benefit from building accommodation infrastructure for workers with low vision, difficulty hearing, decreased finger dexterity, and more.